 Skip to main content

-We convene and collaborate with more widely – governments, international organisations, and increasingly the private sector – to help take proven solutions to the next level of scale and sustainability.
+We convene and collaborate with governments, international organisations, and the private sector.
+This allows us to take proven solutions to the next level of scale and sustainability.

-Our policy and advocacy work focuses on the same four areas as our work with communities.
-Agriculture, urban water, sanitation and waste management, climate resilience and clean energy access.
-Everything we do has big change in sight – challenging the status quo to help change the systems that perpetuate vulnerability.
+Our policy and advocacy work focuses on the same areas as our work with communities.
+Everything we do has big change in sight.
+We challenge the status quo to change the systems that perpetuate vulnerability.

 Our key policy areas